Jobseeker's Allowance: Earlier history

 The Unemployment Insurance Act of March 1921 introduced a 'seeking work' test which required claimants to be actively seeking work and willing to accept employment paying a fair wage.
 In February 1922 a means test was introduced which excluded some, such as single adults who lived with relatives, from receiving benefit payments.

 As a direct consequence of the return from war of injured servicemen, the Disabled Persons (Employment) Act 1944 was brought into force to enable these to secure employment.

-After the Second World War, National Assistance was introduced by the National Assistance Act 1948, allowing anyone of working age on a low income to apply for support.
+After the Second World War, National Assistance was introduced by the National Assistance Act 1948 (11 & 12 Geo.
+6. c.
+29), allowing anyone of working age on a low income to apply for support.

 National Assistance was replaced by Supplementary Benefit in November 1966, and Unemployment Benefit claimants could transfer to this after their initial entitlement had expired.
 Supplementary Benefit was later replaced by Income Support in April 1988.